©Champeillant Sunset Mathilde Duchene April25 6

 Recognition by UNESCO

-Since December 2023, transhumance has been recognized as part of UNESCO’s Intangible Cultural Heritage of Humanity.
-The life of the inhabitants of the villages of the Chablais is punctuated by the seasons, and transhumance (the migration of a herd of herbivores to pastures) is still practiced in our region.
+Since December 2023, transhumance has been recognised as part of UNESCO’s Intangible Cultural Heritage of Humanity.
+The lives of the people who live in the villages of the Chablais are shaped by the seasons, and transhumance (the migration of a herd of herbivores to pastures) is still practised in our region.

-A fine recognition and protection for these practices and traditions, which promote mountain pastures, terroirs, PDOs and mountain know-how.
+This is a fine form of recognition and protection for these practices and traditions, which promote mountain pastures, terroirs, PDOs and mountain know-how.